1. DETECTIVE GRIMWALL

 “You mean saving your ass?”

 “I had it handled.
-And something tells me you are the ‘expert’ Grimwall’s ticket epiphany?”
+And something tells me you are the ‘expert’ behind Grimwall’s ticket epiphany?”

 “But it was true, wasn’t it?
 What was the point of lying?”

 “This is not your concern.
-Your job was to bring me information, and that is compromised if Arthur Grimwall has even an inkling of a thought that you work for me.”
+Your job was to bring me information.
+That will be compromised if Arthur Grimwall has even an inkling of a thought that you work for me.”

-“I’m not doing anything for you until you undo whatever the hell you did to him.”
+“I’m not doing anything for you anymore unless you undo whatever the hell you did to him.”

 “That’s what I gave him.
 Belladonna, though I am not so crude as to feed him loose berries, like some kind of folk doctor.
 I prefer--”